ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 When noting a keyboard key, use capital letters for single characters and [Camel case](https://en.wikipedia.org/wiki/Camel_case) for modifers.

-When naming a file extension, add a period (`.`) then the file extension in lower cased letters.
+When naming a file extension, add a period (`.`) then the file extension in lower case letters.

 ## Links